 Teammates and customers' sustainable transport

-Customers travelling to and from stores and DECATHLON teammates' commuting to the workplace represent 12.2 % of the company's overall carbon emissions in 2022.
-To reduce this impact, promote environmentally-friendly modes of transport and encourage their daily use, DECATHLON is taking an active role in sustainable transport.
-The main objective of this strategy is to: reduce greenhouse gases linked to commercial activity, while highlighting the health benefits of active modes of transport for all.
+Customer travel to DECATHLON stores and teammate commutes represented 12.5% of the company’s total CO2 emissions in 2022.
+To reduce this impact, promote modes of travel that have less impact on the environment and encourage their use every day, DECATHLON has decided to become an agent for ecomobility.
+The main objectives of this strategy involve reducing retail-related greenhouse gas emissions, while highlighting the health benefits of active modes of travel for all.

 Definitions: active travel and sustainable transport